 As the summer sun sends temperatures climbing, it’s easy to figure out that athletes are at risk for dehydration and heat-related illness.
-But they’re not the only ones in danger, said an Oklahoma Medical Research Foundation scientist.
+But they’re not the only ones in danger, said an OMRF scientist.

 “It’s not just long-distance runners and football players doing two-a-days who need to worry about dehydration and heat exhaustion,” said OMRF physician-researcher Eliza Chakravarty, M.D.
 “Extreme temperatures can affect all of us.”

 Dehydration, in particular, can sneak up on people, said Chakravarty, because our bodies are always using water.
 In addition to losing moisture through such processes as sweating and expelling waste, we also lose it in less visible ways like breathing, which sends water vapor out of the system.